How to stay safe while on Puget Sound, WA lakes and rivers

 - Check the weather and the marine forecast on the National Weather Service website, weather.gov/sew.

-- If paddleboarding or kayaking, dress appropriately for cold water and wear brightly colored clothing; wear a personal locating device and carry a whistle and a mirror.
+- If paddleboarding or kayaking, dress appropriately for cold water and wear brightly colored clothing; wear a personal locating device and carry a whistle.

 - Let friends know your planned route and when you expect to be back.
 File a float plan with the Coast Guard, which now has an app dedicated to the recreational boating community.
 Learn more about the app at uscg.mil/mobile/